Demxr99/MySimpleTweets/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
-When replying to a tweet, automatically place the cursor at the end of the twitter handle When character count is over the limit, Tweet button does nothing in compose activity.
+- When replying to a tweet, automatically place the cursor at the end of the twitter handle.
+- When character count is over the limit, Tweet button does nothing in compose activity.
-Shows the number of retweets and favorites each tweet has in timeline as well as detail view.
+- Shows the number of retweets and favorites each tweet has in timeline as well as detail view.
 Updates these numbers if you retweet/undo retweet or favorite/unfavorite.
-User can now press the profile photos from tweets and go to the profile of the tweeter.
-A list of the tweeters tweets are shown as well as the number of followers, and people they are following.
+- User can now press the profile photos from tweets and go to the profile of the tweeter.
+A list of the tweeter's tweets are shown.
-Added cancel button to compose tweet.
+- Added cancel button to compose tweet.

 ## Video Walkthrough